DeplanckeLab/TF-seq/README.md

 ```
 **Note:** In the manuscript, we used the GRCm38 genome assembly (mm10) from Ensembl (release [96](https://ftp.ensembl.org/pub/release-96/fasta/mus_musculus/dna/Mus_musculus.GRCm38.dna.toplevel.fa.gz)) created using `cellranger mkref`.
 Specifically, we created an assembly by merging the GRCm38.96 mouse genome with the [vector sequence](https://github.com/DeplanckeLab/TF-seq/blob/main/vector_sequence/pSIN-TRE-TFs-3-HA-puroR_BC_final.fa), which was then used to quantify the amount of vector integrated into the cell.
 This "Vector" abundance was then termed as "Dose" in the manuscript, as a proxy to TF overexpression abundance.

+**Note 2:** Experiments 12 and 13 were actually two sequencing runs of the same library.
+So we merged them into a unique library using `cellranger aggr`, that we named **exp12-13**

 ### 1.2.
 Counting TF barcodes in the enriched library
 For this step, we implemented a Java tool called [TF-seq Tools](https://github.com/DeplanckeLab/TFseqTools/).
 Please check the dedicated GitHub page for more details.
 In short, we first align the R2 enriched fastq file on the vector, and then we use TF-seq Tools to count the TF-barcodes, and assign their corresponding cell barcodes.